Purnima2004/AutoML-Solution/README.md

 ---

+After training, view results and download the model.
+Use the "Results" page to upload new data and get predictions.
 Feel free to fork or star the repo if you find it useful—contributions are always welcome! 😄
-5. After training, view results and download the model.
-6. Use the "Results" page to upload new data and get predictions.